ehsanSh21/jobinja-data-modeling/README.md

 ### Data Preprocessing

-To address the issue of a significant portion of job listings lacking salary information, an estimation method was devised to approximate salaries based on experience years, job category, and province.

-#### Methodology
-1. **Salary Estimation**: Estimated salaries for jobs with no specified value by analyzing experience years, job category, and province.
-2. **Data Augmentation**: Introduced a new column named "estimated_salary" to incorporate the estimated salary values into the dataset.
+To handle missing salary values, I estimated salaries for approximately 60% of job listings based on experience years, category, and province using SQL queries.
+The estimated salary was added as a new column named estimated_salary in the SQLite3 database.

 ### Data Model
 The data model represents the schema used for storing job market data in the SQLite3 database.
 It consists of four main entities: Jobs, Skills, Companies, and Job_Skills, with defined relationships between them.